cryptogus/Kookmin-Biscuit-Ciphers/README.md

-# Kookmin Block Cipher (KBC) Test용
+# Kookmin Block Cipher (KBC) for students
 KBC is an C program for testing block cipher.

-Currently, it has been tested only on Linux.
+Currently, it has been tested only on Linux in 2023.11

+This content follows **GNU GENERAL PUBLIC LICENSE Version 3**.

 ### Environmental System Information
 **CPU: quad core 11th Gen Intel Core i7-1165G7**\